taz717/KingGizzard/README.md

 # HackED2023LizardWizards - AI
 ## Moataz (Taz) Khallaf & Gordon Chi
 ### What is this?
-This is a python programmed non ml chess ai made as a smaller part of my main project in HackED2023.
+This is a Python-programmed non-ml chess AI made as a smaller part of my main project in HackED2023.

 ### REVISED
-This AI is now being used for a MacEwan CMPT 496 capstone project lead by Taz Khallaf, Bob Blinde
+This AI is now being used for a MacEwan CMPT 496 capstone project led by Taz Khallaf, Bob Blinde

 Gordon Chi and Travis Mundy

 ### How to use?
-- make sure you have python installed
+- make sure you have Python installed
 - run '''pip install python chess'''
 - run '''python3 main.py''' in the correct directory
-- follow instructions on terminal from there
+- follow instructions on the terminal from there

 ### Resources and Credits
 #### Libraries used